prettier/prettier-vscode/README.md

 #### prettier.stylelintIntegration (default: false) - CSS, SCSS and LESS only
 Use *[prettier-stylelint](https://github.com/hugomrdias/prettier-stylelint)* instead of *prettier*.
 Other settings will only be fallbacks in case they could not be inferred from stylelint rules.

-#### prettier.javascriptEnable (default: ["javascript", "javascriptreact"])
-Advanced feature.
-Use this to opt in / out prettier on various language ids.
-Restart required.
-Use parser `babylon` or `flow` depending on `prettier.parser` for given language ids.
-Use with care.

-#### prettier.typescriptEnable (default: ["typescript", "typescriptreact"])
-Advanced feature.
-Use this to opt in / out prettier on various language ids.
-Restart required.
-Use parser `typescript` for given language ids.
-Use with care.

-#### prettier.cssEnable (default: ["css", "less", "scss"])
-Advanced feature.
-Use this to opt in / out prettier on various language ids.
-Restart required.
-Use parser `postcss` for given language ids.
-Use with care.

-#### prettier.jsonEnable (default: ["json"])
-Advanced feature.
-Use this to opt in / out prettier on various language ids.
-Restart required.
-Use parser `json` for given language ids.
-Use with care.

-#### prettier.graphqlEnable (default: ["graphql"])
-Advanced feature.
-Use this to opt in / out prettier on various language ids.
-Restart required.
-Use parser `graphql` for given language ids.
-Use with care.

-#### prettier.markdownEnable (default: ["markdown"])
-Advanced feature.
-Use this to opt in / out prettier on various language ids.
-Restart required.
-Use parser `markdown` for given language ids.
-Use with care.

 #### prettier.ignorePath (default: .prettierignore)
 Supply the path to an ignore file such as `.gitignore` or `.prettierignore`.